Thao (Amelia) Pham

 Aug 15, 2025

-I joined Jinesis AI Lab as a part-time Pre-Doctoral Student Researcher, supervised by Zhijing Jin, UToronto, working on Open Source Game Theory.
+I joined Jinesis AI Lab as a part-time Pre-Doctoral Student Researcher, supervised by Zhijing Jin, working on Open Source Game Theory.

 Jul 23, 2025